HACCP - Your Food Safety Management System

 Here are some common questions we get asked about HACCP

-If you are responsible for the development and maintenance of your business's HACCP system then you must undertake adequate training in the application of HACCP principles.
+If you are responsible for the development and maintenance of your business's HACCP based procedures then you must undertake adequate training in the application of HACCP principles.

 The FSAI has produced a pack 'Safe Catering - your guide to making food safely' to aid businesses in implementing HACCP.
 Find more details on the Safe Catering pack and how to order.